incerta/schematox/CONTRIBUTING.md

 # How To Contribute

-Currently, it's a small, not well-known project so we don't need any strict contribution policy.
 Simply make a fork and create a PR if you think that something is off.
 Alternatively, create an [issue](https://github.com/incerta/schematox/issues) if you find a bug or have an idea/question.

 # Glossary